 The Aftermath

-The fall of the Berlin Wall had far-reaching consequences.
-It accelerated the reunification of East and West Germany, which officially took place on October 3, 1990.
-The event also heralded the collapse of the Soviet Union and the end of the Cold War.
+The revolution which occurred when the Berlin Wall fell was tremendous.
+It paved way to the reunification of East and West Germany which actually happened on the 3 rd of October 1990.
+The event was also followed by the break up of Soviet Union and the end of the cold war.

 Conclusion